 Teaching Heritage Languages: An Online Workshop

-These two self-paced online tutorials are designed for teachers of world and heritage languages.
+Modules 1 and 2 are self-paced online tutorials that are designed for teachers of world and heritage languages.
 As you complete the first module, you will gain a better understanding of important differences between heritage language learners (HLLs) and foreign language learners (FLLs).
-In the second module, you will learn strategies for working with heritage language students in the classroom.
+In the second module, you will learn about strategies for working with heritage language students in the classroom.
+Module 3 focuses on issues that are language specific.
+For each language, you will hear a scholar discuss topics that s/he has found relevant and challenging in the teaching of that language to heritage language students.
+Further languages will be added at a later date.

 For first-time visitors we recommend you go through the lessons sequentially.